daf198103/hotel-cancun/README.md

 - POST - /api/v1/booking/create - Booking a new reservation
 - UPDATE - /api/v1/booking/update/{id} - Update a booking by its id
 - DELETE - /api/v1/booking/delete/{id} - Delete a booking by its id
-- DELETE - /api/v1/booking/delete/logically/{id} - Delete logically a booking by its id (to keep tracking on DB)

 # Database